ramsainanduri/pipeline_documentation/docs/usage.md

 # Usage

+## How to run the pipeline

-To generate offline HTML documentation and an online Markdown(MD) file in your project folder, clone the repo and execute the bash script bin/runMe.sh.
+To generate online Markdown(MD) file in your project folder, clone the repo and execute the python script src/main.py.

 To learn how to parse parameters for the script, run,

-`bin/runMe.sh -h`
+`python3 src/main.py -h`

 To create an example script using the provided template files in the repo location, run,

-`bin/runMe.sh -e`
+`python3 src/main.py -e`